Comparing InfoDrainage, SSA, Civil 3D drainage capabilities: Which Autodesk drainage solution do you need?

 4 min read

-If you’re a Civil 3D user, you might’ve heard the news that Autodesk has been making updates to the drainage capabilities inside of Civil 3D, specifically adding an extension called Drainage Analysis as a technical preview for Civil 3D 2026.
+If you’re a Civil 3D user, you might’ve heard the news that Autodesk has been making updates to the drainage capabilities inside of Civil 3D.
 Whether you’re a Civil 3D user, an InfoDrainage user, or someone who has never used either tool, you’re likely curious about which tool you should use for your drainage and site design needs.

-In this post, we’ll give you a background of how we’re approaching drainage design here at Autodesk, what ‘Drainage Analysis for Civil 3D’ is, how it’s similar and different from InfoDrainage, and ultimately what you can expect for the future of drainage design solutions from the Autodesk portfolio.
+In this post, we’ll give you a background of how we’re approaching drainage design here at Autodesk, what the new drainage capabilities, powered by InfoDrainage in Civil 3D are, how it’s similar and different from InfoDrainage, and ultimately what you can expect for the future of drainage design solutions from the Autodesk portfolio.
+We even have a handy comparison chart for you.

 The history of drainage design at Autodesk